RickardOtv/FilmBibliotek/README.md

 # 🎬 FilmBibliotek

-A simple movie library app built in C# for a school project.
+A simple movie library app built in C# for a school project (University of Borås).
 Basically a digital way to keep track of your movie collection!

 This is "Grupp 2's" updated version of our class project.